Novel Relay Selection Algorithms for Machine-to-Machine Communications with Static RF Interface Usage: Conclusion

 \section{Conclusion}

-In this paper, two novel algorithms are proposed for relay selection in M2M communications.
-The first method is a centralized algorithm to find the optimal relay selection.
+In this paper, two novel algorithms were proposed for relay selection in M2M communications.
+The first method (ORSA) is a centralized algorithm to find the optimal relay selection.
 ORSA is implemented by two transformations.
 Throughout this algorithm a new solution for the $k$-cardinality assignment problem is provided.
-The second method is a distributed Matching based Relay Selection Algorithm (MRSA).
-This algorithm is designed based on concepts from the matching theory.
+The second method (MRSA) is a decentralized algorithm designed based on concepts from matching theory.
 The result of MRSA is a stable solution for relay selection.
-In all of the algorithms, static RF interfaces usage is considered to allow the parallel use of interfaces for data transmission.
+In all of the algorithms, static RF interfaces setting is considered to allow the parallel use of interfaces for data transmission.
 This type of simultaneous usage can help to improve the performance of the network.
-In future, a dynamic RF interfaces usage can be considered in the design of the relay selection method

-The results show ORSA has the optimal average capacity, providing solutions about 1\% higher than MRSA, when there is no restriction on the number of channels.
-Following ORSA, MRSA leads to solutions with average capacity higher than WRSA and RRSA, about 15\% and 98\%, respectively.
+In the future, a dynamic RF interfaces setting can be considered in the design of the relay selection method.
+The results show that ORSA has the optimal average capacity, providing solutions about 3\% higher than MRSA, when there is no restriction on the number of channels.
+Following ORSA, MRSA leads to solutions with average capacity higher than WRSA and RRSA, about 56\% and 117\%, respectively.
 Moreover, the comparison of both proposed algorithms with WRSA and RRSA, shows that ORSA and MRSA are more successful in increasing the average capacity of connections between sources and the base station and decreasing the number of unmatched sources.